Blue Hills Reservation Parkways: Blue Hill River Road, Segment One, and Hillside Street

 The first segment of Blue Hill River Road begins at a four-way junction with Washington Street (Massachusetts Route 138) and Royall Street (its western continuation) in Canton.
 It is about 1/2 mile in length, becoming Hillside Street at the Milton line.
 Its north side is dense forest with stone outcrops, and rising elevation into the hills.
 On the south side are a concrete sidewalk and a stone wall.
 The section of road provides access to Brookwood Farm, like the reservation administered by the Massachusetts Department of Conservation and Recreation (DCR).

 Hillside Street is the major east-west roadway through the western portion of the park, and is where most of its administrative functions are located.
 It winds for 1.65 mi through the heart of the park, passing the park police headquarters among other facilities.
 Its first major junction is with the second segment of Blue Hill River Road, which exits to the south, just west of Houghton's Pond.
 After passing the headquarters area, it has junctions with Unquity Road and Chickatawbut Roads before crossing Pine Tree Brook near the reservation's northern border.
-The parkway ends there, but the roadway continues as a Milton municipal roadway, traveling roughly northeast in a straight line until it meets Randoph Avenue (Massachusetts Route 28).
+The parkway ends there, but the roadway continues as a Milton municipal roadway, traveling roughly northeast in a straight line until it meets Randolph Avenue (Massachusetts Route 28).